12025 South 1000 East, Sandy, Utah 84094

 Cell Phones and Other Valuable Property

-If parents permit their student to bring their cellular phone to school the following procedures must be followed.
+If parents permit their student to bring their devices to school the following procedures must be followed.

-• Phones must be off during the school day.
+• Devices must be off during the school day.

-• Phones may only be used before and after school outside the building.
+• Devices may only be used before and after school outside the building.

 Electronic Devices